Dental Bridges London

 What Is a Dental Bridge?

-A dental bridge is a fixed (non-removable) restoration used to replace one or more missing teeth.
-It works by placing crowns on the healthy teeth either side of the gap (the abutments), with a false tooth (the pontic) fused between them to fill the space.
+A dental bridge is a fixed restoration used to replace one or more missing teeth.
+It works by placing crowns on the teeth either side of the gap — known as the supporting teeth — with a replacement tooth attached between them to fill the space.

 1